 Just as buying shoes is a thing I’d avoid doing on the internet, so buying a bike is not a thing to do on line if you can possibly help it.
 If you must, get a more experienced friend to advise you.

 A local bike shop is usually best.
 You are going to need to get someone to service your bike, just like you would with a car, so it is a good idea to start the relationship now.
 But beware of the shop trying to sell you a bike that they happen to have in the shop rather than the one you need.
 Be prepared to shop around.
 Obviously you should include the two Cycle Shack shops in Lewes (in Friars Walk and Cliffe High Street).
-I also like Mr Cycles opposite Seaford Station, and Freedom Bikes in Kemp Town Amsterdammers in Brighton under the Station sells traditional Dutch bikes.
+I also like Mr Cycles opposite Seaford Station.
+Amsterdammers in Brighton under the Station sells traditional Dutch bikes.
 There are other good bike shops in Brighton.
-Search for “Brighton Bike Shop” Avoid Evans, who do not stock many bikes for beginners.
+Search for “Brighton Bike Shop” Avoid Evans, which does not stock many bikes for beginners and is owned by Mike Ashley.

 If I bike shop is snooty with you, or dismissive of what you want, walk out.
 There are people working in bike shops who think you are not worth talking to unless you have actually competed in the Tour de France.
 There are enough good people around, so you don’t have to put up with this.